AC Brooklands Ace

 The AC Brooklands Ace is a roadster built by the British automotive company AC Cars from 1993 to 2000.
-Launched in 1993 following two previous concept cars of 1986 and 1991, the Brooklands Ace underwent small scale production until 1997 when it received a facelift and reengineering under AC's new owners and was relaunched.
+It was developed during Brian Angliss’s ownership of the company and launched in 1993 following two previous concept cars of 1986 and 1991, the Brooklands Ace underwent small scale production until 1997 when it received a facelift and reengineering under AC's new owners and was relaunched.
 The Brooklands Ace did not prove popular, and production ceased in 2000 after a total production run of approximately 58 cars.

 Development

 The Brooklands Ace traces its history back to the 1986 concept car called the Ace of Spades that featured a high proportion of Ford parts including the 2.9 V6 engine and four-wheel drive system.

 The car underwent significant development before reappearing in 1991 with a new design by IAD, a stainless steel chassis and a Ford 3.0 V6 engine.
 The second prototype was a standard two-seater, dropping the 2+2 design of the Ace of Spades.